Most interesting landmarks of American Samoa

 - Zion Church in Leone – Western District, Tutuila.
 Magnificent church, built in 1900 in the site where a missionary John Williams landed in 1832.
 Church has beautifully carved ceiling.

-Described wonders of American Samoa
+Described landmarks of American Samoa

 American Samoa is an unincorporated territory of United States.
 This small island country offers breathtaking scenery and interesting natural and archaeological landmarks.